Buying Used Espresso Machines & Grinders – Kev’s Guide

 Lelit machines come up fairly regularly used, too – in particular at the lower end the Lelit Anna PL41TEM which you’ll find for around the £300 mark.

-This is an interesting machine for the price, it’s really similar technically to the Rancilio Silvia, nevertheless it comes with a PID, and you can get it from around £300 used.
+This is an interesting machine for the price, it’s extremely similar technically to the Rancilio Silvia, but it comes with a PID, and you can get it from around £300 used.
 Just make sure it’s the PL41TEM version, there are cheaper options without the PID and without a pro steam wand.

-Another choice I simply wanted to touch on before signing off, is buying a used commercial machine.
+Another option I literally wanted to touch on before signing off, is buying a used commercial machine.

-If you search eBay for espresso machines and select “Restaurant & Food Service” (instead of home appliances), you’ll find numerous ex cafe espresso machines.
-The majority of will be 2 group or 3 group, which are going to be far too big and bulky for a lot of kitchens.
+If you search eBay for espresso coffee machines and select “Restaurant & Food Service” (instead of home appliances), you’ll find many ex cafe espresso coffee machines.
+A lot of will be 2 group or 3 group, which are going to be far too big and bulky for many kitchens.

-Even one group machines will be too big for many kitchens, however if you have the space for a commercial machine, it’s worth a thought.
+Even one group machines will be too big for most kitchens, but if you have the space for a commercial machine, it’s worth a thought.
 Just keep in mind commercial machines utilize the majority of electricity, depending on the size of the boiler(s), and you may need to get it plumbed in, even though some can be tank fed or mains fed.

-For example, this Wega Pegaso single group E61 machine went for actually £360, reconditioned.
+For example, this Wega Pegaso single group E61 machine went for literally £360, reconditioned.

 Buying a used espresso machine.